hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	$ Rscript DE_script.R Mov10_rnaseq_counts_complete.txt Mov10_rnaseq_metadata.txt

 > How many files do you get as output from the script?
 There should be a few PNG files and text files.
 Use Filezilla or `scp` to copy the images over to your laptop and take a look what was generated.
+How well do the replicates cluster based on the plots that were generated?

 ### Gene list exploration